mbaykara/local-setup/README.md

 :white_check_mark: Customize your terminal prompt.

-## Invoke the init.sh script, it will set your environment up and running!
+## Invoke the setup script, it will set your environment up and running in few seconds!

 ```bash
 curl -fsSL https://raw.githubusercontent.com/mbaykara/.local-terminal/main/setup.sh | bash